Wojciech-Kalota/Wojciech-Kalota/README.md

 ### Hello there 👋

-My name is Wojciech Kalota and I'm interested in all stuff related to programming and computer science.
+My name is Wojciech Kalota, and I'm interested in all stuff related to programming and computer science.
 I like to learn new things, so even if I don't know something, I'll do my best to change that the moment I realize it.

 ## Skills and Experiance: